CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 from reservations join customers on reservations.customer_id = customer.id
 where reservation.date_started = '01/01/2018' order by customers.surname desc, customers.firstname desc
 ```

+### EXERCISE 2: ORDER BY

+Write and run the SQL to get all of the reservations, ordered by check in date primarily, and check out date secondarily.

 ### LESSON 3: SQL INJECTION